15 Most Requested Gifts

 Sadly, we spend a lot of time having to entertain ourselves, so a little help with that would go a long way.
 Subscriptions to services like Netflix, Hulu and Audible are highly requested and appreciated, as would be any sort of book/movie of the month club.

-If they already have a Kindle or tablet, then an Amazon gift card for e-books would be ideal.
+If they already have a Kindle or tablet, then an Amazon gift card for e-books would be ideal, or a subscription to Kindle Unlimited would make a great gift.
 These are gifts that give throughout the year and keep your loved one thinking of you.

 11. No-Stress Social Time

 Some of the things that can help us the most are things that are costly and not covered by insurance, so we often forego them.
 But, they are ideal gifts.

 Denise suggests a “gift certificate for massage and for float tank.”
 Siobhan also suggested hydrotherapy.
 Jackie suggests a “gift certificate to meal prep services like blue apron or gift certificates to delivery food places for when you can’t cook for your family.”

 A couple of people pointed out that even a gift certificate for a haircut would be greatly appreciated, as it’s something we all need but often forgo when finances are tight.
 And, a new haircut goes a long way to making us feel better.

 Maid service also made this list (whether you provide the cleaning service yourself, or provide access to a cleaning service this would be highly appreciated).

 Being sick is expensive and while gifts are nice, sometimes what we need more than anything is a little help paying for all the prescriptions and doctor co-pays.
 If you aren’t one to just give cash (many people find this really impersonal) you might combine it with something else they’d enjoy.

 14. Body Pillow

 A few people mentioned that they’d love a body pillow, especially one of those large u-shaped ones that snuggle you from all sides.